3MFConsortium/spec_displacement/3MF Displacement Extension.md

 Displacement coordinates map a vertex of a triangle to a position in image space (U, V coordinates).
 Displacement mapping allows high-resolution color bitmaps to be applied to any surface defining the offset in the range [0, 1] used to obtain the new geometry by the displacement of the surface triangle.

 The lower left corner of the texture is the u, v coordinate (0,0), and the upper right coordinate is (1,1).
 The UV values are not restricted to this range.
-When the UV coordinates exceed the (0,0)-(1,1) range the tilestypeu, tilestypev will be applied according to [2.1 Displacement2D](#21-displacement2d).
+When the UV coordinates exceed the [0,1] range, the tilestypeu and tilestypev MUST be applied according to the tiling specified in [2.1 Displacement2D](#21-displacement2d).

 ## 2.3 NormVectorGroup
 Element **\<normvectorgroup>**